-If in the clock priority mode when the the second luminate in the display window for about ten seconds.
+If in the clock priority mode when the the button is pressed, [][] and TAPE illuminate in the display window for about ten seconds.
 The clock mode than returns to the display window.

 Metal or chrome tape usage

 The cassette player is automatically set to high performance play when playing a metal or chrome cassette tape.
 The indicator METAL comes on when playing a metal or chrome cassette tape.